 Early Childhood Comprehensive Impact (ECCS)

-Early Childhood Comprehensive Systems, funded by Maternal and Child Health Bureau (MCHB) since 2003, are partnerships between interrelated and interdependent agencies/organizations representing physical and mental health, social services, families and caregivers, and early childhood education to develop seamless systems of care for children from birth to kindergarten entry.
+Early Childhood Comprehensive Systems, funded by the Maternal and Child Health Bureau (MCHB) since 2003, are partnerships between interrelated and interdependent agencies/organizations representing physical and mental health, social services, families, and caregivers, and early childhood education to develop seamless systems of care for children from birth to kindergarten entry.

 Early Childhood Comprehensive Systems Impact (ECCS Impact) Grant Program

-Within 60 months of the program start, the program’s primary aim is for participating communities to show a 25% increase in age-appropriate developmental skills among their communities’ 3-year-old children.
+The program’s primary aim is for participating communities to show a 25% increase in age-appropriate developmental skills among their communities’ 3-year-old children within 60 months of the program start,

 Secondary aims include: